-Prohibits reduction of SSI state supplementation for recipients in institutional settings during the fiscal year.
+Prohibits reduction of SSI state supplementation for recipients in institutional settings during the fiscal year, and requires 30 day notice to the Legislature for any proposed reduction to the state supplementation level.

 Sec.
 610. State Emergency Relief Exemption

 Requires consideration of expenses for finding employment as good cause for persons applying for SER assistance.